Yoanna16/SUMM-coding-challenge/README.md

 ## Building your project

-- Fork or clone the project to a public repo of yours
+- Clone the project to a repo of yours, where you can later send me the link to (do not fork it please)
 - Try to commit as you would do in a professional setting because the commits will be reviewed
 - Use code / React best practices
 - Use functional components
-- Use JavaScript ES6+ and optional TypeScript for this project
+- Use JavaScript ES6+ and optional TypeScript (Bonus) for this project
-- Bonus: Test your code
+- Test your code
 - Have fun while coding, do not overthink everything :)

 ## Deploying your project